dstotijn/hetty/README.md

 http://localhost:8080.
 Depending on incoming HTTP requests, it either acts as a MITM proxy, or it serves the API and web interface.

-By default, project database files and CA certificates are stored in a `.hetty` directory under the user's home directory (`$HOME` on Linux/macOS, `%USERPROFILE%` on Windows).
+By default, the projects database files and CA certificates are stored in a `.hetty` directory under the user's home directory (`$HOME` on Linux/macOS, `%USERPROFILE%` on Windows).